JordanMarr/SqlHydra/README.md

         SELECT TOP 20 * FROM SalesLT.Customer c
         LEFT JOIN SalesLT.CustomerAddress ca ON c.CustomerID = ca.CustomerID
         LEFT JOIN SalesLT.Address a on ca.AddressID = a.AddressID
-        WHERE c.CustomerID IN (
-            29485,29486, 29489, -- these have an a.AddressID, so LEFT JOIN should yield "Some"
-            1,2)                -- these do not have have an a.AddressID, so LEFT JOIN should yield "None" ORDER BY c.CustomerID
+        ORDER BY c.CustomerID
         """
     use cmd = new SqlCommand(sql, conn)